 Njeguši Village – Njeguši village is the birthplace of Petar II Petrović Njegoš.
 Here, you’ll find Montenegro’s oldest restaurant and the village is famous for its prosciutto and cheese.
-You can visit Njegoš’ family home and try and buy traditional products in the village.
+You can visit Njegoš’ family home and try and buy traditional products, like Montenegrin brandy, in the village.

 Ivanova Korita – Petar II Petrović Njegoš Mausoleum lies in Lovćen National Park.
 Ivanova Korita is the centre of the national park and there you’ll find wide fields, playgrounds, barbecue facilities, restaurants, accommodation, hiking and biking trails and Lovćen Adventure Park.

 Cetinje - Petar II Petrović Njegoš spent most of his life in Cetinje, the old royal capital of Montenegro.
 You can visit the residence he built, the Bilijarda, as well as Cetinje Monastery, King Nikola’s Court and the national museum.